 The board has (unless noted, these are connected to the GW FPGA):

-This daughterboard design will be largely identical to the Double Trouble board
+This daughterboard design is largely identical to the Double Trouble board

 but instead will have the BaseJump BGA footprint instead of the "ASIC FPGA".